 5. Unplug the Battery/CMOS

-Well, this is a very common solution to reset the PC BIOS.
+This is a very common solution for resetting the PC BIOS.
 If you have a laptop, you can power down the device and remove the battery.

-If you have a desktop computer, you need to open the CPU cabinet & take out the CMOS.
-For those unaware, CMOS is basically a term used to describe the memory on a computer motherboard that stores the BIOS settings.
+If you have a desktop computer, you need to open the CPU cabinet and remove the CMOS.
+For those unaware, CMOS is the term for the memory on a computer motherboard that stores the BIOS settings.

 Removing the CMOS battery removes all BIOS settings.
 So, you can try removing the CMOS battery (only if you have technical knowledge) to reset the BIOS settings to default.